Images courtesy of Niki.

 Born: 7th September 1896, 12, Redan Street, Ipswich.

-On the outbreak of the war Harold joined the Suffolks with several old schoolfellows.
+On the outbreak of the war Harold joined the Suffolks with several old schoolfellows, serving with the 5th Battalion.
 A bad attack of bronchitis in the early Spring of 1915 prevented him going to Gallipoli.
-He was given a commission in January 1916, and at the end of July went to France, where he saw considerable fighting.
+He obtained his commission in January 1916, and transferred to the 4th Battalion.
+At the end of July he went to France, where he saw considerable fighting for nearly a year.

 Date of Entry Therein: 26th July 1916 – France.